awfulwaffle77/ExamTopicsQuizMaker/README.md

 [issue](https://github.com/awfulwaffle77/ExamTopicsQuizMaker/issues/new).

 ## Types of questions
 I am aware that there is at least one question with multiple answers.
-This quiz does **NOT YET** have support for these types of questions.
-I am unaware if it is even present in the list of questions as it may have a different tag.
+To answer those questions you have to write both answers concatenated, without space.
+For example, if the correct answers are `B` and `E`, you have to write `BE`.